 If you feel you absolutely must get a natural stone for your countertop, then you're better off buying quartz than marble.
 It's cheaper, it's easier to clean and maintain, and unless you're an expert, you probably won't see the difference.

-HanStone has several beautiful marble-looking quartz that you could use for your countertops.
+HanStone has several beautiful marble-looking quartzes that you could use for your countertops.

-Other good things about quartz: it's non porous, which means it won't breed bacteria or mold.
-All you need to do is wipe it clean.
+Other good things about quartz: it's commonly used in bathhouses because it doesn't breed bacteria or mold -- all you need to do is wipe it clean.
 There are some cleaning and maintenance rules for keeping quartz shiny for years, but they're pretty simple.

 03 of 05